tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

     - 3_completed
     - 4_obsoleted

+We will use one main stack with various notebooks in it.
+The notebooks will contain the notes which are the actual projects.
+Each project can be assigned with tags to indicate it's id and priority.

 ## _PROJECTS - main stack

 The whole system takes place in one separated stack called `_PROJECTS`.
 The leading underscore anchors the stack in the top of the notebooks list, as _Evernote_ doesn't have the possibility of manually sorting the stacks or notebooks.
 It simply sorts them in alphabetical order[^1].

-Inside the `_PROJECTS` stack there are 7 notebooks which provide the first organization level of the System.
-As you can notice, there are leading prefixes in front of the notebooks.
-These are optional, if you doesn't care about the alphabetical sorting of _Evernote_, which will mess up the logical order of the notebooks[^2].
+Inside the `_PROJECTS` stack there are 7 notebooks which provide the first organization level of the __System__.
+As you can notice, there are leading prefixes too in front of the notebooks.
+These are optional, you can leave them off if you doesn't care about the alphabetical sorting. _Evernote_ will mess up the logical order of the notebooks and will use alphabetical sorting[^2].

 ## Notebooks